gitleaks/gitleaks-action/README.md

     </a>
 </p>

 Gitleaks is a SAST tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
 Gitleaks is an easy-to-use, all-in-one solution for detecting secrets, past or present, in your code.
 Enable **Gitleaks-Action** in your GitHub workflows to be alerted when secrets are leaked as soon as they happen.
-Check out a demo [here](https://user-images.githubusercontent.com/15034943/178513034-de5a1906-b71d-454a-a792-47b7ac0e21e6.gif), see what's new in v2 [here](v2.md).
+Check out a demo [here](https://user-images.githubusercontent.com/15034943/178513034-de5a1906-b71d-454a-a792-47b7ac0e21e6.gif) or see what's new in v2 [here](v2.md).
+Don't forget to check out our [blog](https://blog.gitleaks.io), which details how to configure and set up Gitleaks-Action for organizations and enterprises.

 ## Usage Example